RECOVER: Toward Requirements Generation from Stakeholders' Conversations: Acknowledgments

 \section{Acknowledgments}

 We acknowledge the support of the European Union - NextGenerationEU through the Italian Ministry of University and Research, Project PRIN 2022 PNRR ``FRINGE: context-aware FaiRness engineerING in complex software systEms" (grant n.
 P2022553SL, CUP: D53D23017340001).
+We thank the Associate Editor who handled our manuscript for their invaluable support, and the anonymous reviewers for their thoughtful feedback and constructive suggestions.